 Psychotherapy and state insurance

-You can access addiction support through state health services.
-The simplest way is to contact your GP who will refer you to specialist support if necessary.
+You can access addiction support through Luxembourg’s state health services.
 Of course, you can also contact specialist support at hospitals, clinics, and rehabilitation centers directly.
-However, you will usually need a referral for long-term inpatient care.
+However, you will usually need a referral from a doctor for in-patient care.

 The CHNP has the Rehaklinik that offers rehabilitation for sufferers of alcohol and drug addiction.
 This includes: